niels-slotboom/notes/Submanifolds.typ

   This already casts doubt on our naïve guess---after all, the word "sphere" does not readily evoke "flatness".
 Let us indulge this suspicion and compute the components of the intrinsic curvature explicitly to see where the discrepancy lies.
 We already derived the induced connection coefficients for this foliation in @sectionInducedConnectionExample, arriving at the following non-zero Christoffel symbols:
   $
-    tensor(macron(Gamma), +theta, -phi phi) -sin theta cos theta, wide tensor(macron(Gamma), +phi, -theta phi) = tensor(macron(Gamma), +phi, -phi theta) = cot theta.
+    tensor(macron(Gamma), +theta, -phi phi) = -sin theta cos theta, wide tensor(macron(Gamma), +phi, -theta phi) = tensor(macron(Gamma), +phi, -phi theta) = cot theta.
   $
   At first glance, computing the components of a rank-4 tensor like the Riemann curvature might seem daunting.
 However, in two dimensions---and with the Levi-Civita connection---the symmetries of the Riemann tensor drastically reduce the number of independent components.
 Specifically, the antisymmetry in both the first and second pair of indices,
   $
-    R_(rho sigma mu nu) = -R_(rho sigma nu mu) = -R_(sigma rho mu nu),
+    macron(R)_(rho sigma mu nu) = -macron(R)_(rho sigma nu mu) = -macron(R)_(sigma rho mu nu),
   $
   implies that the indices $theta$ and $phi$ must each appear exactly once in both pairs.
 All valid permutations are then related by symmetry.
-Moreover, since the metric is diagonal, we only need to compute a single nontrivial component, say $tensor(R, +theta, -phi theta phi)$.
+Moreover, since the metric is diagonal, we only need to compute a single nontrivial component, say $tensor(macron(R), +theta, -phi theta phi)$.
 We proceed by applying the standard formula:
   $
     tensor(macron(R), +theta, -phi theta phi) &= diff_theta tensor(macron(Gamma), +theta, -phi phi) - diff_phi underbrace(tensor(macron(Gamma), +theta, -theta phi), =0) + underbrace(tensor(macron(Gamma), +theta, -theta i) tensor(macron(Gamma), +i, -phi phi), =0) - tensor(macron(Gamma), +theta, -phi i) tensor(macron(Gamma), +i, -theta phi)\
     &= - diff_theta (sin theta cos theta )- tensor(macron(Gamma), +theta, -phi phi) tensor(macron(Gamma), +phi, -theta phi)\
     &= -cos^2 theta + sin^2 theta + underbrace(sin theta cos theta cot theta, =cos^2 theta)\
     &= sin^2 theta.
   $
   This is very clearly _not_ zero.
-We have thus found a counterexample to @naiveGuessAmbientIntrinsicCurvature[our naïve guess]: the intrinsic curvature does not, in general, arise from a simple projection of the ambient curvature.
+We have thus found a counterexample to @naiveGuessAmbientIntrinsicCurvature[our naïve guess].
+We conclude that the intrinsic curvature does not, in general, arise from a simple projection of the ambient curvature.

   This is a good point to take a step back and generalise the insight, in order to build further intuition for why our guess cannot be correct.
 What we have done is the following: we took a flat manifold, $RR^3 without {0}$, and foliated it into surfaces that are scaled copies of the 2-sphere.
 Intuitively, spheres possess curvature---this is evident from the fact that their normal vector field varies as one moves along their surface.
 Our @naiveGuessAmbientIntrinsicCurvature[guess], however, attempted to capture something quite different: it projected the ambient curvature tensor (which vanishes in this case) onto the tangent bundle of the foliation (where it still vanishes).
-The projection $P R|_(T Sigma)$ captures only the part of the _ambient_ curvature that is tangential to the foliation; it entirely neglects how the surface itself bends within the ambient space.
+The projection of the ambient curvature captures only the part of the it that is tangential to the foliation; it entirely neglects how the surface itself bends within the ambient space.
 In other words, this projection measures the curvature of the background in which the leaves of the foliation live, but not how those leaves curve within it.
-The normal field vector plays no role in this projection.
-Hence, while $P R|_(T Sigma)$ may contribute to the intrinsic curvature $macron(R)$, it clearly does not suffice to determine it completely: the way in which the surface curves relative to the background also generates intrinsic curvature.
+The change of the normal field vector plays no role in this projection.
+Hence, while the projected ambient curvature may contribute to the intrinsic curvature $macron(R)$, it clearly does not suffice to determine it completely: the way in which the surface curves relative to the background also generates intrinsic curvature.

 - *Algebraic Argument* In @sectionDefInducedConnection, we introduced the induced connection on a foliation $Sigma$ by defining its action on vector fields as
   $